| Recruitment Websites - The 'Must Have' Functionality That Many Don't

 opens a new window containing a printer-friendly version

+of the job.
+7. Online Vacancy Submission for Clients.
 Typically, the majority of traffic to recruitment agency

 websites is candidate-related.
 However, that's not to say